Pb-22/zeek_scripts/add_server_headers_2_logs/README.md

 * **Threat hunters** may look for anomalous or suspicious header values (e.g., servers masquerading as common web servers).

 ---
-Absolutely!
-Here’s an added section describing how to quickly test this script using [Try Zeek](https://try.zeek.org/):

----

 ## Trying Out the Script on [Try Zeek](https://try.zeek.org/)